Jayeshagarwala/Trails/README.md

 # Trails

+**Note:** The code for this project is private and confidential; thus, it cannot be shared.
+However, you can explore the live website for a detailed understanding of the functionality.

 Welcome to the Trails repository!
 This project aims to centralize university resources and provide a seamless experience for students seeking information about the application process, academic planning, and campus life.
 The platform uses AI to ensure students receive accurate and timely answers to their questions.

 ## Overview